 ENDING THE LONG WAIT

-A conversation with a municipal officer over a bottle of lambanog, led to a solution – a potable water system for their community.
+A conversation with a municipal officer over a bottle of lambanog led to a solution – a potable water system for their community.

 ENGAGING THE PEOPLE